Hipstpaka/Scaled-colormaps-in-matplotlib/README.md

 ![bwr](https://user-images.githubusercontent.com/37422619/121492123-e493ae00-c9d6-11eb-9553-809d06a990b6.png)

-Then, to 'spread' the whit transition region use the scaled_cmap function with an exponent larger than 1:
+Then, to 'spread' the white transition region use the scaled_cmap function with an exponent larger than 1:

 ```
 rescaled_cmap = scaled_cmap('bwr',2)